 - Perform the experiment and collect the data

-- Use a proper statistical test to calculate the p value
+- Use appropriate statistical test to calculate the test statistics and p value

 - Interpret the analysis output

 Null and alternate hypothesis